Bit-Nation/BITNATION-Pangea-mobile/Readme.md

 ## API
 > If you would like to develop a DApp for Pangea please checkout [this part](https://bitnation-pangea-mobile.readthedocs.io/) of the documentation

+#### Testing on iOS
+Make sure you have the simulator installed and you have used it before.
+(Eg. You've run the mobile application in ios) Make sure you have also followed the project set up for iOS above.

+We need to first install the detox Util library for iOS simulators, make sure you can run brew or something of equivalence.
+`brew tap wix/brew`
+`brew install applesimutils`

+Then build either the debug or release build of the iOS Application.
+`npm run test:e2e:ios:debug:build`
+or
+`npm run test:e2e:ios:release:build`

+Then run the detox tests with
+`npm run test:e2e:ios:debug`
+or
+`npm run test:e2e:ios:release`
+depending on what you built.

+* Note: The tests will work without having the simulator application on your mac open, but to see them in action make sure the simulator application is launched.
+(No emulators need to be on, just the application).
+To open the application, open XCode, go to menu option XCode > Open Developer Tool > Simulator.

 ## Maintainers

 [@seland](https://github.com/seland)